lwessely/node-identity/README.md

 const groupList = user.listGroups() // will correctly contain 'my-group'
 const memberList = await Group.listMembers() // will still correctly contain 'my-user'
 ```

+# ToDos
+- Add tests to all methods that update or delete from the database to make sure only the desired row is affected